-The M.T.S.
-Synthesis Essay (10-15 pages) is completed in the final semester of your program, in consultation with your advisor.
+The MTS Synthesis Essay (10-15 pages) is completed in the final semester of your program, in consultation with your advisor.
 In this essay, you will identify a problem, issue, or topic related to your Area of Interest.
 The essay should address this issue by drawing on two of the foundational disciplines studied in the program.
-Guidelines for this essay are available in the appendix of this manual, in front of the Office of Academic Affairs, and on the M.T.S. web page.
+Guidelines for this essay are available in the appendix of this manual, in front of the Office of Academic Affairs, and on the MTS web page.

-You must register in your last semester for the M.T.S.
-Synthesis Essay course (M.T.S.-5020-01).
+You must register in your last semester for the MTS Synthesis Essay course (MTS-5020).
 You may choose to take the course for either 0.0 credits or 1.5 credits, depending if you need the elective credits.
 The course is intended to require your time and attention on your essay in the first half of your final semester.
-In order to graduate in May, you must submit your essay to your advisor by April 15.
+In order to graduate, you must submit your essay to your advisor one month prior to the end of the semester.
 The essay is graded by your faculty advisor on a Pass/Fail only basis.
 If the essay is graded as "Fail" you will need to revise it and resubmit it to your advisor for re-grading shortly thereafter.
-The final version of your M.T.S.
-Synthesis Essay must then be submitted to the Assistant Dean for Academic Programs by the last day of the semester.
+The final version of your MTS Synthesis Essay must then be submitted to the Assistant Dean for Academic Affairs by the last day of the semester.

-In some cases usually related to a change of program or transfer that leads to advanced standing in the program, requirements for one or more milestones may be waived or modified with the approval of the Assistant Dean for Academic Programs.
+In some cases, usually related to a change of program or transfer that leads to advanced standing in the program, requirements for one or more milestones may be waived or modified with the approval of the Assistant Dean for Academic Affairs

-Guidelines for the M.T.S.
-Synthesis Essay
+Guidelines for the MTS Synthesis Essay

-The capstone integrative document of the Master of Theological Studies Program at PSR is the M.T.S.
-Synthesis Essay.
-The essay is used as a learning tool, to assist you in integrating the various aspects of your theological education prior to graduation, and as an assessment tool, as evidence of the extent to which you have achieved the goals of the degree program, and the extent to which PSR has met the goals it has set out for teaching and learning in the M.T.S. program.
+The capstone integrative document of the Master of Theological Studies Program at PSR is the MTS Synthesis Essay.
+The essay is used as a learning tool, to assist you in integrating the various aspects of your theological education prior to graduation, and as an assessment tool, as evidence of the extent to which you have achieved the goals of the degree program, and the extent to which PSR has met the goals it has set out for teaching and learning in the MTS program.